Ackee-Blockchain/wake/docs/language-server.md

 # Solidity LSP server
-Woke implements a [LSP](https://microsoft.github.io/language-server-protocol/) server for Solidity.
+Woke implements an [LSP](https://microsoft.github.io/language-server-protocol/) server for Solidity.
 The only currently supported communication channel is TCP.

 Woke LSP server can be run using:
 ```shell